 Zoning Your Space

 Every room contains distinct activity zones.
 In a living room, you might have a conversation zone, a reading nook, and a traffic path.
 In a kitchen, zones include prep, cooking, and cleanup areas.
-Effective planning divides homes into distinct zones that can evolve—dining rooms doubling as workspaces, for example.
+Effective planning divides homes into distinct zones that can evolve, with dining rooms doubling as workspaces, for example.

 Scale and Proportion